Updated: March 3, 2021 | 1:24 p.m.

 VIRUS TESTING AND CONTROL PROCEDURES

-We will conduct regular screenings on a sample population of FS&S as well as test anyone who has come in contact with an infected person.
-In addition, we have comprehensive procedures in place for contract tracing, quarantine and isolation, in the event of a positive test.
+We will conduct regular surveillance testing on a sample population of FS&S as well as test anyone who has come in contact with an infected person.
+In addition, we have comprehensive procedures in place for contact tracing, quarantine and isolation, in the event of a positive test.
 Isolation housing and services will be provided for those individuals unable to leave campus.

 EXTENSIVE CLEANING AND DISINFECTING